1. Home

 3. This result is multiplied by the offset percentage (see table above) to determine the offset available, up to a maximum amount of $1,000.

-See also: ATO small business income calculator
+See also: ATO small business income tax offset calculator

 Small Business Tax Offset Further Qualifications: